asherruschinek-design/my-meta-quest-referrals/README.md

 # My Meta Quest Referrals

 Welcome!
-Here’s a collection of my referral codes for apps and games on the Meta Quest Store.
+Here’s a collection of my referral codes to get 15% discount on apps and games on the Meta Quest Store.
 Click the links to claim your rewards!

 ---